 The Rise of Hummus

 What exactly is hummus?
 It’s simple: a blend of legumes, tahini, garlic, lemon, and water.
 Essentially, hummus is a customizable snack with wonderfully creamy, fluffy, well-rounded flavor.
 Thanks to brands like Sabra, Michael Solomonov’s Zahav cookbook, and the rise of veganism, we’re sure that the hummus trend is here to stay!
-Whether you are following our Four Key Steps to Make the Best Hummus or filling your cart with a few flavors at the grocery store, hummus may have stolen your heart (and appetite).
+Whether you are following our essential steps to making the best hummus or filling your cart with various store-bought hummus containers, this dip may have stolen your heart (and appetite).

 It’s no wonder hummus had always carried that “hippie-health-food” association.
-The crowd-pleasing dip is not only delicious and versatile, but also packed with health benefits!
+The crowd-pleasing dip is not only delicious and versatile, but also chockfull of health benefits!
 Legumes are a natural source of protein, fiber, and heart-healthy fats.
 This makes hummus healthier than your average dip!

 Variations of Hummus

 Thanks to hummus becoming a popular staple served at both restaurants and consumers’ homes, people keep finding new ways to “challenge” the hummus status-quo.
-The craze has expanded creative and innovative implications way beyond the traditional rich and creamy blend of chickpeas and sesame paste to include bold and even unexpected flavors.
+The craze has expanded creative and innovative takes way beyond the traditional rich and creamy blend of chickpeas and sesame butter.
+Instead, they include bold and even unexpected flavors.
 Dessert hummus has given us a healthier fix to satiate our sweet tooth, Tribe Hummus has brought the everything bagel to a creamy chickpea snack, and Sabra has even given us a taco-inspired dip!